Oddworld: Munch's Oddysee

+Oddworld: Munch's Oddysee is a 2001 platform video game developed by Oddworld Inhabitants and originally published by Microsoft Game Studios for the Xbox where it was released as a launch title.
+It is the third installment in the Oddworld series and the first to not be released initially on a PlayStation console.

 Originally announced as a title in development for PlayStation 2, it was instead released exclusively as one of the launch titles for Xbox.
-While an "Oddboxx" containing the first four Oddworld games was originally intended for a holiday season 2009 release on Steam, the fourth game in the series was not released until December 20, 2010 on Steam, over two years after the first three.
-The game received generally positive critical reviews around the time of game's release.
-Though retrospective and reviews of the game's ports has been more mixed to negative.
+While an "Oddboxx" containing the first four Oddworld games was originally intended for a holiday season 2009 release on Steam, the fourth game in the series was not released until December 20, 2010, on Steam, over two years after the first three.

+The game received generally positive critical reviews around the time of its release, though retrospective and reviews of the game's ports have been more mixed to negative.